West Virginia vs. Texas Women's Basketball Predictions & Picks - January 6

 West Virginia Schedule Analysis

-- Against the Penn State Lady Lions, a top 50 team in our computer rankings, the Mountaineers picked up their signature win of the season on December 4, an 83-65 home victory.
+- When the Mountaineers took down the Penn State Lady Lions, the No. 35 team in our computer rankings, by a score of 83-65 on December 4, it was their season's signature win.

-- The Mountaineers have one win over Quadrant 1 opponents, tied for the 25th-most in the country.
+- The Mountaineers have tied for the 25th-most Quadrant 1 wins in the country (one).

-- The Mountaineers have five wins versus Quadrant 3 teams, tied for the fifth-most in Division 1.

-- West Virginia has tied for the 36th-most Quadrant 4 wins in the nation (six).
+- West Virginia has six wins over Quadrant 3 teams, tied for the 36th-most in the country.

 Get tickets for any college basketball game this season at Ticketmaster!